realmjoin/realmjoin-docs/user-group-device-management/group-list/README.md

 #### Security/Unified

-Limit the results to the type of AzureAD group
+Limit the search results to the type of AzureAD group

 * **Security** - List Security Groups.
-This currently also includes Exchange-related groups like Distribution Lists and Mail-enabled Sec.
-Groups.
+This currently also includes Exchange-related groups like Distribution Lists and mail-enabled Security Groups.
 * **Unified** - List Microsoft 365 groups/teams as well as RealmJoin internal groups like "RealmJoin - All Users"

 ### Drill down to a Group